RxSwiftCommunity/RxSwiftExt/Readme.md

 #### withUnretained

 The `withUnretained(_:resultSelector:)` operator provides an unretained, safe to use (i.e. not implicitly unwrapped), reference to an object along with the events emitted by the sequence.
-In the case the provided object cannot be retained successfully, the seqeunce will complete.
+In the case the provided object cannot be retained successfully, the sequence will complete.

 ```swift
 class TestClass: CustomStringConvertible {